Bobby (1973 film): Filming

 Some scenes were shot in Gulmarg.
 One scene was shot in a hut in Gulmarg, which became famous as the 'Bobby Hut'.
 A few scenes towards the end of the movie were shot on Pune-Solapur highway near Loni Kalbhor where Raj Kapoor owned a farm.

 Soundtrack

 The film's music was composed by the Laxmikant-Pyarelal duo.
 The lyrics were written by Anand Bakshi, Rajkavi Inderjeet Singh Tulsi, and Vithalbhai Patel.

-Lyrics penned by Anand Bakshi except where noted.
+Vocals for Kapoor were performed by Shailendra Singh.

 Box office

 In India, Bobby was the highest-grossing film of 1973, earning ₹11 crore.
 It was also the second-highest-grossing film at the Indian box office in the 1970s, second only to Sholay (1975).
 Adjusted for inflation, it grossed ₹398 crore in 2011 value, equivalent to ₹ crore in 2016 value.
 As of 2011, it is one of the top 20 highest-grossing films of all time in India.

 Overseas, Bobby was very successful in the Soviet Union when it released there in 1975, due to Raj Kapoor's popularity in the country.
 Bobby drew 62.6 million admissions at the Soviet box office, making it the second-best-selling film on the Soviet box office charts in 1975, the most popular Indian film of the 1970s, the second-biggest foreign film of the decade, the sixth-biggest box office hit of the decade, the second-most-viewed Indian film of all time (after Raj Kapoor's Awaara), the sixth-biggest foreign hit of all time, and one of the top 20 biggest box office hits of all time.
 The film's success launched Rishi Kapoor into an overnight movie star in the Soviet Union, much like Awaara had done for his father Raj Kapoor.

 Similarly, the film was very successful in Southeast Asian countries such as Indonesia, Malaysia and Singapore.
 It was popular among non-Indian audiences in these countries, despite a lack of local language dubbing or subtitles upon its initial Malaysian release.
 It was among the most popular foreign films in Malaysia at the time, along with Bruce Lee films such as The Big Boss (1972).
 In China, the film was released in 1990.